-Things have changed a little bit since getting my new diagnosis two-and-a-half years ago.
+Things have changed a little bit since getting my new diagnosis, two-and-a-half years ago.
 Life isn’t quite as easy for me.
-There are times where I'm not very well and I have to take to my bed.
+There are times when I'm not very well, and I have to take to my bed.

 When we want to go somewhere, I have to think more about where we’re going, whether I need to take oxygen or if I’ll need a wheelchair in case I get tired.
-But I suppose that’s small things in comparison to...
-I often think it could be worse.
+But I suppose that’s a small thing in comparison – I often think it could be worse.

-I am quite stubborn.
-I’m not going to lie down and give in to it.
-That’s how I am.
-When I’m sick, I’m very keen to get up out of bed and start doing things again.
-Much to everybody else’s dismay!
+I am quite stubborn, that’s how I am.
+When I’m sick, I’m very keen to get up out of bed and start doing things again, much to everybody else’s dismay!

 Sadly, Claire died in February 2015.
 We'd like to thank her family for allowing us to continue sharing her story, so others can benefit from Macmillan's support.